ThePrimeagen/fem-algos/lessons/06-list-datastructure/A-list-datastructure.md

 <br/>

 ### Lets implement
-(time check :: this is a doozy to implement)
-First the API so we can all be on the same page.
+(time check :: this is a doozy to implement, singly linked for time crunch) First the API so we can all be on the same page.

 ```typescript